 Place ribs into a 13×9 Pyrex baking dish; add water to the dish to a depth of ½”.
 Cover dish tightly with foil and cook in a 350-degree oven for 1 hour to 1 hour 30 minutes until meat is tender.
 Thicker ribs will require longer cooking time.
 Use 2 baking dishes if needed to avoid overloading with a large number of ribs.

 Remove ribs from oven and chill, covered, on a baking sheet in the refrigerator for 4 hours or overnight.

 Cut chilled ribs into single rib pieces.
-Whisk corn starch and 3/4c cold water together in a small bowl, mixture will resemble heavy cream.
+Whisk cornstarch and 3/4c cold water together in a small bowl, the mixture will resemble heavy cream.
 Heat 3” of peanut oil in a heavy saucepan to 350 degrees.
 Dip each rib in batter, drain off excess and fry for 3 minutes until crispy.
 Drain on paper towels.
 Work in small batches so the oil does not cool and the ribs are not crowded.